We are having more fun than a human being should be allowed to have.

 They think the American people want bigger government with more entitlements and more benefits, and they don't.

-We want to give them what they want, and we're better at it than the Democrats.
+We want to give them what they want and we're better at it than the Democrats.

-Because this is a golden opportunity for contrast with the right candidates to wipe all this stuff out.
+That's the thing that bothers me because this is a golden opportunity for contrast with the right candidates to wipe all this stuff out.

 This is not a guaranteed win for the Democrats, but so many Republicans think that it is.

-Look, I'm uh I appreciate the call, Donald.
+Look, I appreciate the call, Donald.

 Thanks.